KABAM-Robotics/rosrect-listener-agent/README.md

 ## Installation

+**NOTE: These features have only been tested on Ubuntu 18.04 and ROS Melodic.**

 You can get access to the agent by cloning this repo and building the ROS node.
 Steps are as follows:

 1. Open a terminal window.